 Flashing can be used in a number of ways: Roof flashing is used on roof hips or installed around objects that protrude from the roof of a building (such as pipes and chimneys, or the edges of other roofs) to deflect water away from seams or joints.
 Wall flashing is embedded in a wall to either direct water that has penetrated the wall back outside or installed to prevent the entry of water into the wall.
 Wall flashing is typically found around windows and doors.
 Sill window flashing is a concealed flashing that is installed under windowsills or door thresholds to prevent water from entering a wall at those points.
 Base flashing is found at the base of a wall and usually has weep holes to let water escape.
 It is installed at the building grade.

 Window flashing is important because it is the only way to prevent water intrusion.
 Improperly flashed roofs, windows, doors, and other openings will leak.
 A good seal guides water around the opening and keeps the interior wall protected and dry.
 Properly installed, window flashing will control almost all water intrusion into the structure and will work for the life of the structure.

-For more information about window flashing and other trim materials, please visit CertainTeed’s trim
+For more information about window flashing and other trim materials, please visit CertainTeed’s trim products page.

 More on Trim